 And…It’s Still Not Working!

-As we move forward ten or twenty years, we find those pressure filled thoughts are just as ineffective in an adult’s brain as they were for that teenage brain.
-In other words, the messages generate pressure and anxiety, and feelings of inadequacy, but do nothing for actually getting things done.
+As we move forward ten or twenty years, we find those pressure-filled thoughts are just as ineffective in an adult’s brain as they were for that teenage brain.
+In other words, the messages generate pressure and anxiety, and feelings of inadequacy, but do nothing to actually getting things done.

 Nagging is Not a Parenting Plan